Major Accomplishment: Grew the world’s 14th largest grapefruit

-Always wears a necktie and is believed to have over 4,000 of them in his collection.
+Always wears a necktie and is believed to have over four thousand of them in his collection.

-Mr. Darling lives on the top floor of a very tall building (called Marquard Tower) which is exactly 3.3 miles from Swedhump Elementary.
-He walks to school every day, with his pinkfish, and always the identical routine.
+Mr. Darling lives on the top floor of a tall building which is exactly 3.3 miles from Swedhump Elementary.
+He walks to school every day, with his pinkfish, and always follows an identical routine.

 The first mile is on the left hand side of the road, and on the way Mr. Darling says good morning to every tree.
 He has named each one and he remembers them all.
 They then stop for a coffee and croissant at Jean-Paul Patisserie, where Mr. Darling does his daily math quiz from the newspaper.

-They then cross back to the right side of the road for the final mile to Swedump Elementary.
-Mr. Darling makes sure, for good luck, to hold his breath as he passes under the school gates.
+They then cross back to the left side of the road for the final mile to Swedump Elementary.
+Mr. Darling makes sure, for good luck, to hold his minty breath as he passes under the school gates.
 The fish do the same.
 As far as we can tell.